leeton1412/bronament/README.md

-# Bro=nament a site for Gaming Tournaments
+# Bro-nament a site for Gaming Tournaments

 ![Responsive screen grab of homepage](assets/images/responsive-bronament.png)